First of all, Happy 2013! We wish you and your loved ones all the best, personally and professionally.

-Some visitors came searching, mostly for welcome, translation, adventures in freelance translation, welcome images, and lingua greca blog.
+Some visitors came searching, mostly for welcome, welcome images, memes, translation, and famine.

 I think it’s funny that the welcome mat image on my first post brought so much of the overall traffic, that was unexpected as well.
 Overall, the long list of search words I can see in the Stats looks good though, most of them have something to do with translation, so I guess we’re on the right track.

 Most visitors came from The United States.
 The United Kingdom & Russia were not far behind.

 Your most commented on post in 2012 was Freelancing Burnout: Causes, Symptoms, and Ways to Avoid it